magento backup and restore

 2. Magento Backup and Restore - FAQs

 Migration of data, especially for large businesses, is a complicated and, at times, risky procedure.
 So, Cart2Cart takes the security aspect of it very seriously.
-We create backups on your source and target stores before each Magento database migration and even before the free Demo migration (if you choose so).
+We create backups on your source and target stores before each Magento database migration, or consider an ultimate data migration service for complete peace of mind, and even before the free Demo migration (if you choose so).
 For a comprehensive trial, explore our Migration Preview Service.

 However, some might still want to go the extra mile and create database backups independently.
 Understandably - that’s the one kind of paranoia we fully endorse.
-If you happen to be a Magento running security freak, for more on secure migration practices, consider reading our FAQ on access details security.
+If you happen to be a Magento running security freak, for more on secure migration practices, consider reading our security policy.
 The following post is just for you.
-It describes two simple ways of making data backups and restoring stores from them properly during the Magento database migration.
+It describes two simple ways of making data backups and restoring stores from them properly, which helps preserve relations between entities during the Magento database migration.

 Magento 1 Magento 2 (Adobe Commerce)